Florida Dog Bite Attorneys

 At Meldon Law, you deserve justice, and we fight to get that for you.
 If you have suffered a dog bite, we want to provide you with the answers and assistance that you need.
 With over two decades of personal injury experience, dedication, and legal skill, we fight for Florida’s injured.

-To speak with one of our experienced lawyers, call 352-373-8000 today for your free consultation.
+To speak with one of our experienced Florida dog bite attorneys, call 352-373-8000 today for your free consultation.